Which is the Best Sugar and Which Ones Are Not Good?

 In past articles, you learned about the 7 Tips to Stop White Sugar Cravings and Reasons to Avoid Artificial Sweeteners.
 Now let’s learn about the more natural ones.

 Not all sugars are equal.
 Some are very good for you in small quantities.
 Many are less healthy.
-Which ones on the following list would you consider real foods?
+Learn about the sugars on the following list and would you consider them real foods?
 Which do you use and why?

 19 Common Sugars and Sweeteners

-3. Fructose is not from fruit; it is a commercial, refined sugar and it is no more nutritious than sucrose.
+3. Fructose is not from fruit; it is a commercial, refined sugar and it has no more nutrients than sucrose.
 It raises cholesterol, makes blood cells more prone to clotting, and it may also accelerate the aging process.

-4. Sugar alcohols (Erythritol, Isomalt, Lactitol, Maltitol, Mannitol, Sorbitol, Xylitol, Hydrogenated starch hydrolysates) are neither sugars nor alcohols.
+4. Sugar alcohols (Erythritol, Isomalt, Lactitol, Maltitol, Mannitol, Sorbitol, Xylitol, and Hydrogenated starch hydrolysates) are neither sugars nor alcohols.
 They do have calories; Xylitol has more than half the calories of white sugar.
-The only problems I could find with them are that when they are eaten in excessive amounts they can cause gastrointestinal side effects (bloating and diarrhea), weight gain and increased blood sugars.
-They are not whole foods so caution must be used; the recommendation is to not use them on a regular basis.
+The only problems I could find with them are that when they are eaten in excessive amounts they can cause gastrointestinal side effects (bloating and diarrhea), weight gain, and increased blood sugars.
+They are not whole foods so caution must be used; the recommendation is to not use them regularly.

 5. Fruit juice concentrate is highly refined and has been stripped of flavor and nutritional value.
 It is rapidly assimilated in the bloodstream so not highly recommended.